Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 A typical token is an encoded representation of our claims and looks something like this:

-    eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJmYXRoYXQub3JnIiwiZXhwIjoxNjQxOTE1MTU2LC
+`eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJmYXRoYXQub3JnIiwiZXhwIjoxNjQxOTE1MTU2LC
 JpYXQiOjE2NDE4NzkxNTYsInN1YiI6IjUzMDA5YTBiLTdhMjItNGZhMS1iYWExLWU4MWUyNjFhZGE2ZSIsImFjY
 2Vzc19yb2xlIjoiYmFzaWMiLCJ1c2VyX2lkIjoxMywic3RhbmRhcmRfY2xhaW0iOnRydWV9.A8Fg069Rv2wgNbs
-    jbwMiaDLESWDlGxkevoBxThLbkeA
+jbwMiaDLESWDlGxkevoBxThLbkeA`

-This is the what is encoded and decoded by our JWT code in the application.
+This is what is encoded and decoded by our JWT code in the application.
 Decoding this will reveal our claims that we can then read and retrieve data from, such as user id or email address or other data.

 </details>